foundriesio/docs/source/reference-manual/security/secure-boot-imx6ullevk-sec.rst

 ============================================================

-The machine ``imx6ullevk-sec`` is the ``imx6ullevk`` machine configured to have segure boot enabled by default.
+The machine ``imx6ullevk-sec`` is the ``imx6ullevk`` machine configured to have secure boot enabled by default.

 The purpose of this machine is to gather the needed configuration to enable secure boot and provide a set of artifacts to help in the process needed to have